zio/zio/docs/datatypes/contextual/zdeps.md

 For every layer in our dependency graph, there is only one instance of it that is shared between all the layers that depend on it.

-If we don't want to share a module, we should create a fresh, non-shared version of it through `ZLayer#fresh`.
+If we don't want to share a module, we should create a fresh, non-shared version of it through `ZDeps#fresh`.

 ## Updating Local Dependencies